Global Burden of Disease

 For many reasons, psoriasis can be psychologically devastating.
 Patients’ lives become especially difficult when psoriasis is present in highly visible areas of the skin such as the face and hands.

 Surveys show that patients are in need therapies that fast and effectively reduces the the plaque and itch (within 7 days) and can easily be used in daily routines.
-For topicals poor adherence has historically been a major problem in topical therapies resulting in suboptimal treatment effect in real world settings.
-Main reasons are that the most potent topicals that can be used longer term are greasy or difficult to apply or that they cause skin irritation.
+For topicals poor adherence has historically been a major problem resulting in suboptimal treatment effect in real world settings.
+Main reasons are that the most potent topicals that can be used longer term are greasy or difficult to apply.

 Psoriasis Treatment guidelines: